learn-co-curriculum/phase-3-reading-error-messages/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-lecture-reading-error-messages' title='Intro to Reading Ruby Error Messages'>Intro to Reading Ruby Error Messages</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-lecture-reading-error-messages'>Reading Error Messages</a> on Learn.co and start learning to code for free.</p>